-If you pay a Part D late enrollment penalty, there are two ways you can pay the penalty.
+If you pay a Part D late enrollment penalty, there are three ways you can pay the penalty.
 You are asked to make a choice when completing the enrollment request form.
 If no choice is made, you will receive a monthly invoice to pay by check.
-If you would like to change your payment method at any time, please call customer service and they will assist you.
+If you would like to change your payment method at any time, you can view your current payment method as well as request a change to this option through your member portal or by contacting customer service and they will assist you.
 (Phone numbers for customer service are printed on the back cover of this booklet.)

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+If you decide to change the way you pay your Part D late enrollment penalty, it can take up to 90 days for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.